-Aegean dispute with Greece was still on the agenda, this stance of the Gorbachev administration, just like during the Stalin era, was aiming to pressure Turkey and leave it in a tight spot, and to attain a strategic position in the Mediterranean.
-Undoubtedly, the Soviet proposal was not triggered by a desire to solve the Cyprus issue (Qasımlı, 2012, pp. 357-358).
+Aegean dispute with Greece was still on the agenda, this stance of the Gorbachev administration, just like during the Stalin era, was aiming to pressure Turkey and leave it in a tight spot, and to attain a strategic position in the Mediterrane-an.
+Undoubtedly, the Soviet proposal was not triggered by a desire to solve the Cyprus issue (Qasımlı, M. 2012, p.
+357-358).